D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 :::tip Tips

-  It is recommended to refer to the preprocessing steps of the sample models in the Horizon model conversion "horizon_model_convert_sample" sample package, such as caffe and onnx models: "02_preprocess.sh" and "preprocess.py".
+  It is recommended to refer to the preprocessing steps of the sample models in the D-Robotics model conversion "horizon_model_convert_sample" sample package, such as caffe and onnx models: "02_preprocess.sh" and "preprocess.py".
 :::

 ```python